Why is this medication prescribed?

 How should this medicine be used?

 Amoxicillin comes as a capsule, a tablet, a chewable tablet, and as a suspension (liquid) to take by mouth.
-It is usually taken every 12 hours (twice a day) or every 8 hours (three times a day) with or without food.
+It is usually taken every 12 hours (twice a day) or every 8 hours (three times a day).
+Amoxicillin may be taken with food to prevent stomach upset.
 The length of your treatment depends on the type of infection that you have.
 Take amoxicillin at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take amoxicillin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Shake the suspension well before each use to mix the medication evenly.
 The suspension may be placed directly on the child's tongue or added to formula, milk, fruit juice, water, ginger ale, or another cold liquid and taken immediately.